 Your training program includes the following major training components delivered in Hobart:

-- Station and field training, covering additional skills and knowledge required to work and live in Antarctica.
-Includes fire, quad bikes, Search and Rescue briefings/training.
+- Community training, covering additional skills and knowledge required to work and live in Antarctica.
+Includes fire, quad bikes, Search and Rescue briefings/training

 B. Expeditioners who are part of a Science and/or non-Science project being undertaken under a Service Level Agreement